oomek/attractplus/Layouts.md

 **Parameters**

 -  `index` - The index of the display to change to.
 This should correspond to the index in the [`fe.displays`](#fedisplays) array of the intended new display.
 The index for the current display is stored in [`fe.list.display_index`](#fecurrentlist).
--  `stack_previous` - [boolean] if set to `true`, the new display is stacked on the current one, so that when the user selects the `"Back"` UI button the frontend will navigate back to the earlier display.
+-  `stack_previous` - [boolean] If set to `true`, the new display is stacked on the current one, so that when the user selects the `"Back"` UI button the frontend will navigate back to the earlier display.
 Default value is `false`.
--  `reload` 🔶 - [boolean] if set to `false` and the current display shares the same layout file the layout is not reloaded.
+-  `reload` 🔶 - [boolean] If set to `false` and the current display shares the same layout file the layout is not reloaded.
 Default value is `true`.

-**Return Value**

--  None.

 ---